Butch Estes was named head coach of Barry University men’s basketball team in April 2013.

 In nine seasons at Furman from 1985-94, his teams went 135-122.
 In 1990-91, the Paladins went 20-9 overall, 11-3 in the Southern Conference to win the regular season league title.
 His 1987-88 team was 18-10 overall, 11-5 in the SoConn.
 A year earlier, he guided Furman to a 17-12, 10-6 mark.
 His Furman teams beat Wake Forest, 80-68, in Winston-Salem on Dec.
 5, 1987 and Villanova, 77-73 in overtime, at home on Dec.
 23, 1989.

-Estes held assistant coaching positions at East Carolina and Rice before accepting the head coaching positions at Presbyterian.
+Estes held assistant coaching positions at East Carolina and Rice before accepting the head coaching position at Presbyterian.

-Following his analyst role with Fox, he returned to the sidelines, landing the head coaching jobs at Guilford, an NCAA Division III school in Greensboro, N.C.
-There his teams went 43-58 in four seasons.
-In 2001-02, the Quakers were 15-11 overall, 10-8 in the Old Dominion Athletic Conference.
+Following his analyst role with Fox, he returned to the sidelines, landing the head coaching job at Guilford, an NCAA Division III school in Greensboro, N.C.
+His Quakers teams went 43-58 in four seasons.
+In 2001-02, his club went 15-11 overall, 10-8 in the Old Dominion Athletic Conference.